 Hurt On The Job?
 Speak With Our Fort Dodge Area Workers’ Compensation Lawyers.

 The Iowa Workers’ Compensation Act is designed to provide certain benefits to employees who sustain injuries, occupational illnesses or occupational hearing loss.
 Benefits are payable regardless of fault and are administered according to Iowa law.
-If you have been injured or become ill as the result of something you encountered at your workplace, you may be entitled to benefits under your employer’s workers’ compensation insurance policy.
+Suppose you have been injured or become ill as a result of something you encountered at your workplace.
+In that case, you may be entitled to benefits under your employer’s workers’ compensation insurance policy.

 At Johnson, Mulholland, Cochrane, Cochrane, Yung & Engler, P.L.C., our attorneys help clients in Fort Dodge and throughout North-Central and Northwest Iowa file workers’ compensation claims.
 Attorney Neven J. Mulholland can help you determine whether you have a case for a workers’ compensation payment.